 Harel, Haleli, Orly Goldwasser and Dmitry Nikolaev.
 In press.
 ‘Mapping the ancient Egyptian mind: Introducing iClassifier, a new platform for systematic analysis of classifiers in Egyptian and beyond.’
 In Ancient Egypt and New Technology: The Present and Future of Computer Visualization, Virtual Reality and other Digital Humanities in Egyptology.
 Edited by J. A. Roberson, R. Lucarelli and S. Vinson.
 Leiden: Brill.

-Selz, Gebhard and Bo Zhang.
-In press.
-“Appositive Semantic Classification in Sumerian Cuneiform and the Implementation of iClassifier.”
-Ash-sharq: Bulletin of the Ancient Near East 6, 27 pages.
+Selz, Gebhard.
+2021.
+“Appositive semantic classification in Sumerian Cuneiform and the implementation of iClassifier.”
+Ash-sharq: Bulletin of the Ancient Near East 6, 142–171.

 Harel, Haleli.
 Forthcoming.
 A Network of Lexical Borrowings in Egyptian Texts of the New Kingdom: Organizing Knowledge according to the Classifier System.
 Doctoral dissertation, Hebrew University of Jerusalem.